llm-bible/llm-bible.github.io/_publications/huang2022language.markdown

 bibkey: huang2022language
 additional_links:
   - {name: "Paper", url: "http://arxiv.org/abs/2201.07207v2"}
-tags: ['Agentic', 'Prompting', 'Reinforcement Learning', 'Training Techniques', 'Uncategorized']
+tags: ['Agentic', 'Prompting', 'Reinforcement Learning', 'Training Techniques']
 ---
 Can world knowledge learned by large language models (LLMs) be used to act in interactive environments?
 In this paper, we investigate the possibility of